 My mother also made outfits for my kids when they were little.
 I was dying to pick out their baby clothes myself, but every time Mom visited, she’d bring bags of the most darling baby clothes imaginable.
 I admit, I sort of resented it because it gave me a lack of creative control in how my kids dressed.

 My late husband was a clothes horse and loved to pick out furniture.
 One day, he went to a trendy store in LA by himself and found an expensive set of high-tech furniture that he wanted to buy for our apartment.
 He brought me to the store to get my approval.
 Everything he’d picked was stylish and I dutifully gave my okay.
 At the time, I was happy to replace the ugly wooden spool that had been our dining room table.
 After a while, his high-tech decor felt cold.
-In retrospect, I wish I’d insisted on something cozier like French Provincial.
+In retrospect, I wish I’d insisted on something cozier that I had picked out.

 I took this “What’s your decorating style” quiz here and it said my style is rustic.

-Doug, the guy I live with, is taste-free when it comes to decorating or buying clothes.
-(He owns over 200 Hawaiian shirts) We moved in together 10 years ago and needed new furniture.
-You’d think that would have been my big chance to decorate the way that said ME!
+After my husband died, I moved in with a boyfriend who was completely taste-free when it came to decorating or buying clothes.
+(He owned over 200 Hawaiian shirts) When we moved in together and needed new furniture I thought it would be my big chance to decorate the way I liked.

 He herded me into a discount store and convinced me to buy stuff that was substandard at best.
-Most of it hasn’t stood the test of time.
-Our over-sized couch, that I never loved in the first place, now has cushions with holes in them because our dogs like to perch on the top and look out the window.
-They adore the couch.
-I’d love to burn it.
+Most of it didn’t stand the test of time.
+Our over-sized couch, which I never loved in the first place, became my dog’s favorite place to sit and got torn up.
+I wanted to burn it.

-Doug’s also a pack rat.
-His office and bathroom are off limits to guests to save me from extreme embarrassment.
-If I don’t stay on top of it, his mess would creep into the rest of the house.
-He thinks stuffed plastic bags, piles of DVD’s and rechargeable batteries are objects of art.
-His messiness definitely gets in the way of my creative control.
+He was also a packrat.
+We had to make his office off-limits to guests to save me from embarrassment.
+If I didn’t stay on top of it, his mess would creep into the rest of the house.
+He thought stuffed plastic bags, piles of DVD’s and rechargeable batteries were objects of art.
+His messiness definitely got in the way of my creative control.

 Now that my mother is gone, guess who’s wearing all her clothes?
 Me!